kaltura/media-framework/nginx-live-module/README.md

 (which is the media info node with the largest segment index, that is less than or equal to the requested segment index).
 The `track_id` field of this media info node, determines from which track the media segment is served.

+In addition to filling gaps in segments that are created, the module has support for "backfilling" segments when a track is added.
+When a track is added after the channel contains media, the module tries to find a suitable source track for the track that is being added.
+If a source track is found, its media info queue is copied to the new track.
+A request for an old segment on the newly added track will be served from the source track.

 ### Segment Cache

 The segment cache maintains a tree of segments per-track, each segment object in the cache has the following fields: